ChandraCXC/iris-docs/markdown/releasenotes/index.md

 # Iris Release Notes

-## Iris 3.0b1 Release Notes
+## Iris 3.0 Release Notes

-Iris 3.0b1 introduces a new infrastructure for visualizing and fitting spectrophotometric data.
+Iris 3.0b1 introduced a new infrastructure for visualizing and fitting spectrophotometric data.
 The new infrastructure allows users to load and fit high resolution spectra as well as broadband, multi-wavelength spectrophotometric datasets.
 The new infrastructure is also more flexible and